Syedafzal059/Langchain/EduBot/README.md

 ## License:

-This project is licensed under the [insert license name].
+This project is licensed under the MIT.
 See the LICENSE file for more details.

 ---